xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 ---

-We're happy to announce the release of our first [open source **Gradle Android Plugin**](https://github.com/xmartlabs/android-snapshot-publisher), a plugin to **create Android Snapshot versions** in the simplest way that we know!
+We're happy to announce the release of our first [open source **Gradle Android Plugin**](https://github.com/xmartlabs/android-snapshot-publisher), a plugin to **create Android Snapshot versions** in the simplest way we know!

-Here at [Xmartlabs](https://www.xmartlabs.com/) we love to create new product, add new features, improve our client apps and fix the existing issues.
+Here at [Xmartlabs](https://www.xmartlabs.com/) we love engineering new products, adding new features to existing ones and also improving and fixing up our client's apps.
-On the other side are our clients, who want to get a try our work ASAP.
+Our awesome clients are oftentimes so exited about the work we do that they want to try it ASAP.
-Moreover, the QA department or some team members could be waiting for our deploy to test the changes.
+Furthermore, our QA department or some other team members could also be waiting for our changes to deploy in order to test themselves.
-So we try to prepare and deliver new *Snapshot Builds* as soon as possible.
+That's why we try to prepare and deliver new *Snapshot Builds* as soon as possible.

-Does it your case?
-If that's true, you may know that prepare and distribute new builds is not so hard but it could take you same valuable time.
+Can you relate to this?
+If you can, you probably know that preparing and distributing new builds is not too hard but can take up valuable time.
-Nowadays the CI/CD servers are helping us a lot, they can compile and deliver our applications easily.
+Nowadays the CI/CD servers are of great help as they can compile and deliver our applications with ease.
-Furthermore, they let you to don't waste your time waiting for test process or lint checks, you just schedule the task and you know that the deploy will be executed successfully.
+Additionally, they let you schedule tasks so you don't have to care about tests or linter checks running, they will simply be executed before every deployment.

-However, you may know that some pre-work must be done before releasing a new build.
+However, there's always some work that must be done before releasing a new build.
-In my opinion the two most important tasks that we have to do before deploy all builds are:
+In my opinion two of the most important tasks we have to perform before deploying all builds are:
-1. Add information to track possible issues.
+1. Adding information to track possible issues.
-For example if a crash happened you must know which was the build that caused that crash.
+For example if a crash happened you'll want to know which was the specific build that caused that crash.
-1. Generate a good release notes including a changelog to check what changed.
+1. Generating good release notes (including a changelog) to check what changed when compared to previous builds.
-It's so important because you have to communicate what should be tasted.
+This is essential as you must communicate what should be tested.

-Based on that, we decided to create our [**Gradle Android Snapshot Publisher plugin!**](https://github.com/xmartlabs/android-snapshot-publisher)
+Based on that we decided to create our very own [**Gradle Android Snapshot Publisher plugin!**](https://github.com/xmartlabs/android-snapshot-publisher)

 ## Which are the main features of this plugin?